Argersinger Dissertation Award

-The winners of the Argersinger Awards will also be considered for nomination to the Council of Graduate Schools/UMI Distinguished Dissertation Award (more information here).
+The winners of the Argersinger Dissertation Awards will also be considered for nomination to the Council of Graduate Schools/ProQuest Distinguished Dissertation Award (more information here).
 Those selected for nomination will be required to submit the following:

 - Three letters of recommendation evaluating the significance and quality of the nominee’s dissertation work.
 One of these letters is to be from the nominee's dissertation supervisor, another from a member of the nominee's dissertation committee, and the third from a person of the nominee's choice.

 - The nominee’s curriculum vitae (not to exceed five pages).